jsoma/tabletop/README.md

 `simple_url`, if true, changes all requests to `KEY` and `KEY-SHEET_ID`.
 Defaults to `false`.

 `proxy` allows you to easily use spreadsheets not located on Google Spreadsheet servers.
 Setting `proxy: "http://www.proxy.com"` is equivalent to setting `{ simple_url: true, singleton: true, endpoint: "http://www.proxy.com" }`.
-See below for more details.
+[Flatware](https://github.com/jsoma/flatware) might provide better documentation.

 `wait` prevents tabletop from pulling the Google spreadsheet until you're ready.
 Used in the backbone.js example.